 In this counseling answer:

-•Educate her on Allah as the creator and how we all have to go back to him and some point, and now it is time for her grandfather and you can pray together that he will go to Jannah and all the nice things he will see there.
+Educate her on Allah as the creator and how we all have to go back to him and some point.
+It is time for her grandfather and you can pray together that he will go to Jannah and all the nice things he will see there.

 Wa alaikum salaam wa rahmatulahi wa barakatuh,